meeeerkat/auto-ytdl/README.md

 A small script to automatically find & download new videos from selected youtube channels

 ## Cache
-The cache is located at ~/.auto-ytdl/cache and has to be filled by the user.
+The channels list is located at ~/.auto-ytdl/channels\_list and has to be filled by the user.
-It's a .csv like format with the separator being a comma (',') and each entry MUST follow the pattern below:
-name(only for the user reading the file),channelUrl(ending with /videos to get last uploaded videos ids first),lastVideoDownloadedId(setup&used only by the program)
-IMPORTANT: urls MUST end with "/videos"
+It's a simple list of urls but urls MUST end with "/videos"

+# Last date download
+At the end of each download, ~/.auto-ytdl/cache is updated with today's date.
+This file can be considered as a parameter and modified for the next use of the program (but will be overriden when it's over by today's date).
+In this new version we use yt-dlp --dateafter option which only supports the YYYYMMDD format.
+This implies that videos of the same day will be redownloaded if they are erased from the directory (or auto-ytdl is launched in another directory).
+Recommandation is to delete all videos at the beginning of each day.

 ## TODO
-- Sending SIGINT (Ctrl+C) to the program while downloading a video only stops youtube-dl's current execution but the last downloaded video id is still updated
+- Add a "clean" option to remove all videos that where downloaded before today but leaving the others or even better: make it so it makes the difference between different times of day - MEDIUM PRIORITY
+- Add an option to set a last\_download\_date without having to modify the cache file directly - LOW PRIORITY
 Fix: Check youtube-dl's return code and act accordingly
 - Add an error when failing to connect (currently it just behaves like it has properly finished)
-- Update cache file whenever one channel's videos have been downloaded or it has been uploaded (not just at the end) so that an interruption of the program allows to avoid re-checking many videos when it is re-executed